 Finally, it is important to practice.
 With practice, your camera will become an extension of yourself.
 The images you take will capture the child’s unique personality and become a priceless treasure.
 Welcome to Bokeh Nirvana.

-Ellie Graham is a professional photographer and educator who specializes in family portraiture.
+Ellie Graham (www.elliegrahamphotography.com) is a professional photographer and educator who specializes in family portraiture.
 She and her three children live in Hendersonville, NC.
 Ellie is also currently enrolled in the Master’s Degree in Entrepreneurship Program at Western Carolina University.
-Webmasters and other article publishers are hereby granted article reproduction permission as long as this article in its entirety, author’s information, and any links remain intact.
-Copyright 2010 by Ellie Graham. http://www.elliegrahamphotography.com.

 Like This Article?